-- Service on government committees or task forces. - Consulting that is related to the candidate's professional activity. - Service to state or local agencies. - Leadership role in not-for-profit organizations. - Presentations to community groups. - Serving on advisory boards, societies or councils, etc.
+- Service on government committees or task forces. - Consulting that is related to the candidate's professional activity. - Service to state or local agencies. - Leadership role in organizations (e.g., not-for-profit, local, state, community). - Presentations to community groups. - Serving on advisory boards, societies or councils, etc.